Sarah-Mashhood/Sarah-Mashhood/README.md

 - 👋 Hi, I’m @Sarah-Mashhood
-- 👀 I’m interested in programming and Data Science
+- 👀 I’m interested in  Data Analysis and Data Sciences
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Data Sciences and I have a good knowledge of Data Analysis
 - 💞️ I’m looking to collaborate on Github